 Is your video player accessible?

-Have you created fantastic audio descriptions and great subtitles for your video?
+Have you created fantastic audio descriptions and great captions for your video?
 You’re ready to present your content in an accessible way and win over your viewers.
 Now, only the video player can stand in your way.
 Therefore, you should check if your player supports accessible content:

-- Subtitles can be displayed if necessary.
+- Captions can be displayed if necessary.

 - Audio descriptions can be played if necessary.